SMS Salamander (1880): Service history

+The year 1888 followed the same pattern; the maneuvers that year lasted from 15 August to 15 September.
+The gunboat division again consisted of the same four vessels from 1887.
+The exercises included a simulated attack on the North Sea naval base at Wilhelmshaven, where Salamander served in the defending force.
+During this period of the maneuvers, the four gunboats were used to test the effectiveness of using them and a group of torpedo boats to support coastal fortifications outside the Jade, which produced a measure of success.

 Salamander was recommissioned again on 13 August 1889, under the command of Kapitänleutnant (Captain Lieutenant) Friedrich Vüllers.
 Training maneuvers that year lasted until 11 September, after which the ship was again decommissioned, though the Reserve Division was disbanded at that time.
 The ship returned to active service from 13 August to 20 September 1890 for the annual fleet maneuvers.
 Her last period in active service began on 4 August 1891 and lasted until 22 September, when she was decommissioned for the last time.
 Salamander was struck from the naval register on 28 June 1909 and sold to a firm in Düsseldorf the following year.
 While under tow in November, she ran aground off Castricum, Netherlands, in a storm and could not be freed.
 The wreck remained there for decades, and her superstructure was eventually scrapped in situ in 1936.
 An attempt to raise the wreck in 1938 failed, as did one in 1980.
 The hull remained there and eventually became buried in silt.